 There may be occasions where you’re faced with unexpected costs you need to cover, or as we’ve seen with coronavirus, a period where you’re not able earn as much money as you normally would.

 This is where an emergency fund can come in handy.
-Experts recommend having around 3 months’ worth of savings to cover your outgoings, but this will depend on your individual circumstances.
+It’s recommended you have around 3 months’ worth of savings to cover your outgoings, but this will depend on your individual circumstances.

-Once you have an emergency fund in place you can start to focus on other financial goals, like buying a property or investing, as you know that you’ve got security should something happen.
+Once you have an emergency fund in place, you may want to start focusing on other financial goals, like buying a property or investing – knowing that you have some funds available should something happen.